-The work to support well-being, and the pace at which these health professionals needed to work to support well-being was at odds with the pace needed to complete their other work.
-The notion of "busyness" was repeatedly raised, such as "The social workers are busy with the discharge planning" (physiotherapist), and "the nursing staff are so busy" (nurse manager).
-This conveyed a sense of time-pressured staff working with only so much time to give.
-Participants were aware that busyness could be problematic: "People are far more attuned to how important [well-being work] is .. it's not down time - it's essential time to build in.
-But as a therapist, you're focused on getting the maximum out of the time that you have" (Physiotherapist).
-Nurses described how times of relative slowness on the wards created space for them to support well-being - the evenings, the weekends - the times when the rush of other staff and their work dissipated.
+The work to support well-being and the pace at which these health professionals needed to work to support well-being were at odds with the pace needed to complete their other work.
+The notion of 'busyness' was repeatedly raised, such as 'The social workers are busy with the discharge planning' (Physiotherapist) and 'the nursing staff are so busy' (Nurse Manager).
+This conveyed a sense of timepressured staff working with only so much time to give.
+Participants were aware that busyness could be problematic: 'People are far more attuned to how important [well-being work] is. it's not down timeit's essential time to build in.
+But as a therapist, you're focused on getting the maximum out of the time that you have' (Physiotherapist).
+Nurses described how times of relative slowness on the wards created space for them to support well-being-the evenings, the weekends-the times when the rush of other staff and their work dissipated.

-While many aspects of stroke care are defined and detailed in protocols, guidelines, and forms, the work of well-being is missing, and risks being delegitimised.
-Many participants struggled to describe how they addressed well-being, suggesting it was hard to articulate and show what they do to themselves and to others, rendering this work invisible and untraceable.
+While many aspects of stroke care are defined and detailed in protocols, guidelines and forms, the work of well-being is missing and risks being delegitimised.
+Many participants struggled to describe how they addressed well-being, suggesting that it was hard to articulate and show what they do to themselves and to others, rendering this work invisible and untraceable.
 One CNS said:

-I think a lot of staff do try [support well-being] in their practice, but they [aren't] necessarily able to label what they're doing or what it means to the patient they know it's important but they just don't know how to like label it.
+I think a lot of staff do try [support well-being] in their practice, but they [aren't] necessarily able to label what they're doing or what it means to the patient .... they know it's important but they just don't know how to like label it.

 The lack of language perpetuates the invisibility of well-being in services but this also reflects that well-being was not learned during their training.
-As a result, well-being work was often constructed as other to people's core disciplinary work, meaning they did not feel confident that they were providing the most skilled and appropriate support: "I guess you would say we muddle through ... we do our best but could we be doing better?
-Probably" (Physiotherapist).
+As a result, well-being work was often constructed as other to people's core disciplinary work, meaning that they did not feel confident that they were providing the most skilled and appropriate support: 'I guess you would say we muddle through ... we do our best but could we be doing better?
+Probably.'
+(Physiotherapist).

 The emotional impact of knowing patients needed support, and not being able to provide it, or not having anywhere to refer to, weighed heavily on some participants.
-Several nurses described a deep worry they had for patients who they knew were, or were likely to struggle.
-Months later, one commented how a patient was "still on [her] mind", knowing the patient may have significant psychosocial impacts.
+Several nurses described a deep worry that they had for patients who they knew were struggling or were likely to struggle.
+Months later, one commented how a patient was 'still on [her] mind', knowing that the patient may have significant psychosocial impacts.
 Another nurse, working in a team with minimal follow-up after discharge, said:

-It is hard to just say, "Oh well that's, see you later.
-This is your life now."
-And it is really taking a toll, 'cause I do care about them, as much as I probably shouldn't, but I do care about my patients, I make sure that they're okay.
-And I would love to have a solution.
-(CNS)
+It is hard to just say, 'Oh well that's, see you later.
+This is your life now.'
+And it is really taking a toll, 'cause I do